Jafea7/ctbrec-debian/README.md

 Browse to `http://your-host-ip:8080` to access the CTBRec web interface, (or `https://your-host-ip:8443` if TLS is enabled).

-**NOTE**: The web interface needs to be enabled in the `server.json` config file before it can be used.
-After starting the container, wait a minute then stop it, then edit the `server.json` file to enable it: `"webinterface": true,`

-If it's your initial use of this image then a default config is copied that already has the web interface enabled.
+**NOTE**: If it's your initial use of this image then a default config is copied that already has the web interface enabled along with TLS.

 ## Usage